B2B Buyers Are Making Decisions Without You

 Here's the uncomfortable truth at the center of modern B2B marketing: enterprise buyers are more skeptical today than at any point in my career — and they have access to more vendor information than ever before.
 Those two facts are not a coincidence.
 They are a direct relationship.

-When every company has a polished case study, a G2 review strategy, an analyst-validated ROI framework, and a perfectly sequenced nurture campaign, none of it means anything anymore.
-Buyers aren't suffering from a lack of information.
-They're suffering from an inability to know what to believe.
+When every company has a polished case study, a G2 review strategy, an analyst-validated ROI framework, and a perfectly sequenced nurture campaign, it becomes the baseline, not something that will sway a prospective buyer one way or the other.

 Gartner research tells us that B2B buyers spend only 17% of their total buying time in direct contact with potential suppliers — and when they're evaluating multiple vendors, that number drops to roughly 5–6% per supplier.
 The rest of the time, they're researching on their own.
 They're reading, comparing, asking peers, watching conference talks from two years ago, and forming opinions you'll never get the chance to correct.

 The insight buried in that data is not "we need better outreach sequences."
-It's that your prospects are forming opinions about your company in peer conversations — with buyers who look and think like them — long before your sales team ever gets involved.
+It's that your prospects are forming opinions about your company in peer conversations long before your sales team ever gets involved.

 What Human Innovation Actually Looks Like in 2026

-There's a version of "human innovation" that gets discussed in business literature that I find almost useless.
-It usually goes something like this: AI is handling the routine tasks, which frees humans to focus on creativity and relationship-building.
-That's technically true and practically hollow, because it doesn't tell you what the creativity and relationship-building should actually produce.
+There's a version of "human innovation" that gets discussed in business literature that goes something like this: AI is handling the routine tasks, which frees humans to focus on creativity and relationship-building.
+That's a fair starting point, but it leaves a big question unanswered: what should the creativity and relationship-building actually produce?

 Here's what I've come to believe, after hosting more than a hundred podcast episodes with executives from companies like Intel, IBM, Microsoft, and Siemens: the most durable competitive advantage in B2B sales is a customer who will tell your story to a stranger.